citp/privacy-policy-historical/w/wo/woo/woodcraft.com.md

 Or send us an email at [**custserv@woodcraft.com**](mailto:custserv@woodcraft.com).

-If you supply us with your postal address on-line you may receive periodic mailings from us with information on new products and services or upcoming events.
+If you supply us with your postal address online you may receive periodic mailings from us with information on new products and services or upcoming events.
 If you do not wish to receive such mailings from Woodcraft, please contact us at the address listed above.

-You may voluntarily sign up to receive our Woodcraft eNewsletter to learn more about special offers.
-For this service we need an e-mail address and zip code which we use to send the information you requested.
-E-mail addresses are not used for any other purpose and are not shared with outside parties.
+You may voluntarily sign up to receive our Woodcraft eMail to learn more about special offers.
+For this service we need an email address and zip code which we use to send the information you requested. email addresses are not used for any other purpose and are not shared with outside parties.

-When you enter a contest or other promotional feature, we may ask for your name, address, phone number and e-mail address, so we can administer the contest and notify winners.
+When you enter a contest or other promotional feature, we may ask for your name, address, phone number and email address, so we can administer the contest and notify winners.

 We personalize your shopping experience by using your purchases to shape our recommendations about other merchandise that might be of interest to you.
 We also monitor customer traffic patterns and site usage to help us develop the design and layout of the store.